trizen/sidef/TUTORIAL.md

 # Introduction

-Sidef is a modern, high-level programming language with a general-purpose orientation, emphasizing simplicity, readability, and elegance.
-It draws inspiration from languages such as Ruby, Raku and Julia.
+Sidef is a modern, high-level programming language designed for versatile general-purpose applications, drawing inspiration from the principles of Ruby, Raku, and Julia.

 ```
             **   **         ****   *           *********   *********